NomadArchitect/glancr_mirros-one-snap-wiki/developers/extension-development.md

 Ok, the title and description of our new extension could be improved …

-Open up `<my_test_widget>.gemspec` in your extension's folder and edit the `s.description` with a short sentence in English that explains what your extension does. **Attention: everything beyond 110 characters will be truncated in the UI!**
+Open up `my_test_widget.gemspec` in your extension's folder and edit the `s.description` with a short sentence in English that explains what your extension does. **Note: everything beyond 110 characters will be truncated in the UI!**

 mirr.OS uses the gemspec specification `metdata` field a bit “creatively” which lets developers add localized metadata and specify how their extension integrates with others.
-To [keep the gemspec file valid](https://guides.rubygems.org/specification-reference/#metadata), all custom metadata is put in a JSON hash.
-You don't have to bother with this, just keep in mind that the metadata object has to be a valid Ruby hash.
+To [keep the gemspec file valid](https://guides.rubygems.org/specification-reference/#metadata), all custom metadata is put in a hash.
+Just keep in mind that the metadata object has to be a valid Ruby hash.

 All fields in the generated gemspec have comments about their possible values.
 You can delete those comments if you prefer.